xnvme/xnvme/docs/background/backends/upcie/cuda.md

 last; it needs no stream or context from the caller.
 The `--p2p-cq-mirror` flag of {ref}`sec-tools-xnvmeperf` and of the test tools sets the flag.

+A controller served by {ref}`sec-tools-homi` takes the flag as well.
+The client cannot create the queue itself there, so it asks the server for one whose completion queue alone lies in the heap the client registered, naming it by offset; the submission queue and the PRP scratch stay in the server's heap, as for any served queue, and the server creates the pair with the completion queue at the client's address.
+What comes back names a completion queue in the server's heap that the controller never writes, and the resident kernel keeps that one a copy of the queue it placed, so the submitting side is unchanged.

 **upcie-hip** implements the flag the same way, with a wavefront per queue.
 Its kernel is the only device code in the library and is compiled by `hipcc` on its own into a code object that the library embeds and loads through the